nadinespy/nadinespy.github.io/_posts/2023-25-05-collaboration-in-science.md

   <body>
     <!-- This is the markup of your box, in simpler terms the content structure. -->
     <div class="boxed11"  >
-      Dienes et al. build correspondences between the values of science and an ethical framework of flourishing derived from the Buddhist tradition comprising four “immeasurable values” – impartiality, solidarity, compassion, and empathetic joy.
+      The Flourishing Science Think Tank builds correspondences between the values of science and an ethical framework of flourishing derived from the Buddhist tradition comprising four “immeasurable values” – impartiality, solidarity, compassion, and empathetic joy.
     </div>
   </body>
 </html>